 That’s why I’m willing to travel the country (even the world) to find the very latest in afib research and treatment, and faculty members who are the créme de la créme.

-Watching the recordings can give you the ability to change your life … just as so many others have!
+You’ll walk away from these three days with the ability to change your life … just as so many others have!

-• Imagine going to work and actually being able to concentrate, instead of being preoccupied with your afib.
+- Imagine going to work and actually being able to concentrate, instead of being preoccupied with your afib.

-• Imagine experiencing a significant decrease in afib-related stress and anxiety, because you found your solution.
+- Imagine experiencing a significant decrease in afib-related stress and anxiety, because you found your solution.

 Imagine getting back to truly living, rather than just existing.